SodaWithoutSparkles/revanced-troubleshooting-guide/README.md

 ## 2.6.
 Cannot update ReVanced manager

 Delete existing ReVanced manager and install the new one.
 If you have manager version ≥0.1.0, follow the above steps on exporting the keystore.
-Install the new version and import the keystore
+Then, install the new version and import the old keystore back in.

 ## 2.7.
 Cannot select youtube APK to patch